Dreambound

 Now that you have obtained your plumber certification, you may be wondering how to land a job in the field.
 Here are some steps you can take to increase your chances of finding employment as a plumber:

-3. Apply to Plumbing Companies: Research plumbing companies in your area and submit your resume and cover letter to their human resources departments.
-Many companies have online application forms on their websites, so make sure to check for any specific application instructions.
+3. Apply to local plumbing companies: Check out plumbing companies in your area and send them your resume and cover letter.
+Many have online application forms, so be sure to follow their instructions carefully.

 Career Paths and Opportunities after Becoming a Plumber